czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 - monitoring UI that reads and analyses data from a stock exchange feed but is not supposed to store anything?
 - e-shop where you need to store products, prices, warehouse stock, articles?

 Obviously the answer to whether or not you need persistence is **defined by the business** or by the requirements.
-It's also perfectly reasonable to have a single application in which parts of the domain layer require persistence, other parts don't!
+It's also perfectly reasonable to have a single application in which parts of the domain layer require persistence and other parts don't!

 That's very clear and understandable right?
 You might have worked for a client that might have not immediately realised that the information about the "product" in his e-shop must be physically stored somewhere, somehow.
 Or the client or your employer expect that the concept of persistence is automatically understood with requirements.

 Now comes the DDD evangelist.

 He's misinterpreting the lack of clear business requirement about persistence to defend his overengineered project with nice and clean persistenceless aggregate roots.
 So he'll say something retarded like *"The business does not care about persistence"*.
-Or something mysterious like *"We must dig deeper into the requirements to understand what the business REALLY wants."* And I've heard or read this variant so many times.
+Or something mysterious like *"We must dig deeper into the requirements to understand what the business REALLY wants."* And I've heard this variant so many times.

 Like, what the fuck?
-The business is literally saying *"The product should not be stored if it has no name"* and your response is *"You shouldn't care about persistence"* ???
+The business is literally saying *"The product should not be stored if it has no name"* and your response is *"You shouldn't care about persistence"* ?

 ## Event sourcing